epmarinho/astroclassifier/README.md

 # astroclassifier

-A first step to build an astronomical images classification using a VGG network .
+A first step to build an astronomical images classification using a VGG network.

-Open a terminal and start the visdom typing:
->> visdom

-Open the address that appeared on the screen in the browser in order to view the training and test charts
+To modify the CNN architecture edit carefully the code hyperparms.py